GuardML

 Runtime: Guardrail Toolkits

 Runtime guardrails intercept traffic between the user and the model.
 The three open-source frameworks with the most production adoption are LLM Guard, NeMo Guardrails, and LlamaFirewall.
+For the architecture these slot into — the input, retrieval, dialog, execution, and output planes — see our LLM guardrails explainer.
+To map these frameworks onto your specific app and risk tolerance, our guardrail stack builder recommends which component to run at each layer and why.

 LLM Guard, maintained by Protect AI, is a Python toolkit structured around scanners that run on inputs and outputs independently.
 It ships 15 input scanners and 20 output scanners covering prompt injection detection, PII anonymization, secrets detection, toxicity classification, malicious URL identification, and factual consistency checks.
 The prompt injection scanner uses a fine-tuned DeBERTa-v3 model rather than regex, which means it generalizes better across paraphrase and indirect injection patterns.
 All processing runs locally — no prompt data leaves your infrastructure — which matters for compliance-sensitive deployments.
 See the LLM Guard repository for scanner configuration details.